Gerald Levert: Personal life

 Levert dated singer Miki Howard from 1985 to 1989.
 In 2003, Levert had a relationship with singer Kandi Burruss.
 Levert had three children: LeMicah, Camryn, and Carlysia.

 Carlysia, an aspiring singer, appeared on the MTV series My Super Sweet 16, with her father in 2005.
 His father is the third cousin of Cleveland Cavaliers basketball player Caris LeVert.

 Shortly before his death, Levert completed work on what would be his final album, In My Songs.
 The album was released on February 13, 2007.
-In June 2007, a book Gerald was working to complete entitled, I Got Your Back: A Father and Son Keep it Real About Love, Fatherhood, Family, and Friendship, was released.
+In June 2007, a book Gerald was working to complete, titled I Got Your Back: A Father and Son Keep it Real About Love, Fatherhood, Family, and Friendship, was released.
 The book was initially planned as a tie-in for a Levert album of the same name.
 I Got Your Back explores Gerald and Eddie's father/son relationship, the necessity of male bonding, and the importance of repairing fractured families.
 Levert was also working on a reality show in which he was losing weight along with 12 of his female fans, who were training with him at his palatial home.